Lauren’s POTS Recovery Story

 Other conditions I had were mitochondrial dysfunction, adrenal fatigue, leaky gut syndrome, multiple latent viral infections including Epstein-Barr and Roseola, systemic yeast infection (Candida), recurrent bacterial infections, heavy metal (lead and arsenic) toxicity, and suspected Lyme/Bartonella/Babesia infections.
 Due to the immense discomfort of these conditions combined, depression and anxiety were natural additions to the list.

-While I attended college to first pursue engineering, my health had fallen apart.
-By my second year, I was unable to walk up a single flight of stairs with no explanation why.
+When I attended college to pursue engineering, my health had fallen apart.
+By my second year, I was unable to walk up a flight of stairs with no explanation why.
 This was quite worrisome to me as I was a full-time student living on my own.
-But after a quick visit with a doctor, he told me that I had contracted mononucleosis (Epstein-Barr Virus) and from that, immediately developed Postural Orthostatic Tachycardia Syndrome (POTS).
+But after a quick visit with a doctor, he told me that I had contracted mononucleosis (Epstein-Barr Virus) and from that, subsequently developed Postural Orthostatic Tachycardia Syndrome (POTS).
 My heart rate at rest was 135 bpm, and even while asleep, my heart rate sped along at 120 bpm.
 Upon standing, my blood pressure read 80/60.
-At the same time, I had very painful and persistent urinary and uterine bacterial infections, a systemic fungal infection (Candida), painful plantar warts, and heavy metal (lead and arsenic) toxicity.
+At the same time, I had painful and persistent urinary and uterine bacterial infections, a systemic fungal infection (Candida), painful plantar warts, and heavy metal (lead and arsenic) toxicity.

 An unfortunate side effect of the treatments I was receiving was further activation and dysfunction of my nervous system.
 It had become so hypersensitive that normal, everyday sounds frightened me to uncontrollable tears.
 I was unable to look at a TV, computer, or cell phone screen without getting an instant migraine due to Electromagnetic Hypersensitivity.
 My eyes were so sensitive to light, I kept them closed 95% of the day to reduce pain.
 I had particularly pronounced heat intolerance.
 Temperatures too warm exacerbated my POTS symptoms with painful blood vessel dilation, purple blood pooled in my extremities and at the surface of my skin, and very low blood pressure at 60/40.
 Temperatures too cool caused more pain in my ice-cold extremities and uncontrollable shaking.
 The window of temperature I could tolerate was a 2 degree range from 73-75° F. I also developed more sensitivities to food.
 My diet dwindled down to only 12 food items including spices.
 My weight dropped below 100 pounds.
 I had rapidly lost 30 pounds, despite eating 6-7 full meals a day.
-In hindsight, we learned the reason for the weight loss was due to the medication I was prescribed for sleep – Xyrem, colloquially known as the “date rape drug”.
+In hindsight, we learned the reason for the weight loss was due to a medication I was prescribed for sleep – Xyrem, colloquially known as the “date rape drug”.
+So once that was discontinued, my weight improved.

 img_4759-edit-for-web_skinnyfb_026-4